-SERVICE CONNECTOR FOR TOWING BRAKE CONTROLLER (with towing package)
+SERVICE CONNECTOR FOR TOWING BRAKE CONTROLLER

 Your vehicle is equipped with a service connector for the trailer brake controller as shown.
 Link the connector to the trailer brake controller via the sub wire harness stored in the glove box.
-The detailed explanation of the sub wire harness circuit is packed together with the sub wire harness
+The detailed explanation of the sub wire harness circuit is packed together with the sub wire harness.